Introduction to the Ivy League Dilemma

 Comparison of Academic Strengths and Programs

-Harvard University, located in Cambridge, Massachusetts, is renowned for its law, business, and medical schools, alongside strong humanities and science programs.
-Its extensive library system and resources provide unparalleled support for research across all disciplines.
-Harvard’s general education requirements ensure a well-rounded education, encouraging students to explore subjects outside their major.
+Harvard is known for its law, business, and medical schools, alongside strong humanities and science programs.
+Its extensive library system and vast resources provide unparalleled support for research, while its general education requirements demonstrate a belief in well-rounded students who feel empowered explore various intellectual avenues.

 Faculty and Class Size Considerations